tosca-har/pngscene/README.md

 ## Enabling Jar Movement in VR

 To simplify things the right controller will move jars and the left will select sites.
-Alterate listeners will be created and added to the right controller.
+Alternate listeners will be created and added to the right controller.

 After
 ```